 Selva – Today we’ll work our way up and explore the high meadows of the dramatic Puez-Odle mountain group, and perhaps stopping in at places like the Regensberger or Stevia huts along the way.

 Corvara – We’ll start out with a mellow hike through the glacially-carved U-shaped Vallunga Valley, climbing to the Puez hut high above the valley.
 A rocky traverse from here leads to the next valley and down to the village of Corvara, in the Alta Badia region.

 An easier option starts with a bus or gondola ride to the Gardena Pass, where the massive Sella Mountain dominates your view.
 An easy descending trail through meadows winds down to Corvara from here.

 San Cassiano – Hiking uphill from Corvara, we’ll cross the Pralongia meadows, criss-crossed by numerous hiking trails and dotted with small mountain inns.
 The views are surprisingly vast, including the Marmolada Mountain to the south – the highest peak in the Dolomites.

 Although there are some easier options, a good rugged trail leads past the Pico Setsas Mountain before descending to San Cassiano.
 San Cassiano is a lovely little town with amazing views all around.
 The Hotel Steinrosl is one of our favorites.

 Lagazuoi hut – Today’s dramatic walk takes us high above San Cassiano through a quiet valley to the rifugio Lagazuoi, a popular hut perched at the summit of a mountain with incredible views and rich history.

 This was the scene of fierce fighting in WWI, and many tunnels and artifacts remain to this day.
 Despite it’s mountaintop position, Lagazuoi has comfortable rooms and hot showers, and takes care to serve abundant and delicious meals.
-There are no singles here, but our group will be sharing private 2 and 3-bed rooms.
+There are no singles here, and our group will be sharing private 3 and 4-bed rooms.